turip/artifactory-terraform-module-registry/README.md

 Also it is mandatory to have a http server in front of your artifactory instance due to artifactory plugins being quite limited.

+Limitations:
+- Only tested for local repositories
+- Might work for virtual repositories over local repositores
+- Will not work for remote repositories
+- You must use API keys using Basic authentication

 # Installing

 In order to install the plugin you need to first copy the